TomasHubelbauer/github-clear-artifacts/README.md

 access for the repositories is enabled: https://docs.github.com/en/organizations/managing-programmatic-access-to-your-organization/setting-a-personal-access-token-policy-for-your-organization

+Also switch Resource Owner to the organization and not the user.

 - Go to https://github.com/settings/tokens?type=beta
 - Click on *Generate new token*
 - Name it - I chose the name `artifact-clean-up`